 Oyster buyers purchase oysters from harvesters — for processors, restaurants, or wholesalers — evaluating quality and managing supplier relationships.

-A typical day mixes dock visits and harvester calls with quality evaluation and operational coordination.
-Seasonality drives much of the work.
+Workdays mix dock visits and harvester calls with quality evaluation and operational coordination.
+Seasonality drives much of the work — oyster availability and quality vary substantially through the year, and the buyer who knows the local harvest patterns times purchases better.

 Collaboration involves harvesters, processors, restaurants, and sometimes regulators.
-What's harder than expected is the regulatory dimension — shellfish has detailed harvest, transport, and food safety rules.
+What's harder than expected is the regulatory dimension — shellfish has detailed harvest, transport, and food safety rules with real legal weight, and a single sanitation incident can shut down operations.

 Those who thrive tend to be knowledgeable about shellfish, comfortable with the trade, and good at supplier relationships.
-If you've built expertise, the role often fits.
+If you've built expertise, the role often fits — oyster work tends to be a career people grow into through harvesting or processing background.
+People without that grounding usually find both the technical evaluation and the regulatory compliance harder than the financial side suggests.

 Where this role sits in the broader career landscape — and where it can take you.